mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 ### Plugins

 Grafana now requires all plugins to be signed.
-If a plugin is not signed Grafana will not load/start it.
+If a plugin is not signed Mosaicoo will not load/start it.
 This is an additional security measure to make sure plugin files and binaries haven't been tampered with.
-All Grafana Labs authored plugins, including Enterprise plugins, are now signed.
+All Mosaicoo Labs authored plugins, including Enterprise plugins, are now signed.
 It's possible to allow unsigned plugins using a configuration setting, but is something we strongly advise against doing.
 For more information about this setting, refer to [allow loading unsigned plugins]({{< relref "../administration/#allow_loading_unsigned_plugins" >}}).

-### Grafana Live
+### Mosaicoo Live

 Grafana now maintains persistent WebSocket connections for real-time messaging needs.

-When WebSocket connection is established, Grafana checks the request Origin header due to security reasons (for example, to prevent hijacking of WebSocket connection).
+When WebSocket connection is established, Mosaicoo checks the request Origin header due to security reasons (for example, to prevent hijacking of WebSocket connection).
 If you have a properly defined public URL (`root_url` server option) then the origin check should successfully pass for WebSocket requests originating from public URL pages.
-In case of an unsuccessful origin check, Grafana returns a 403 error.
+In case of an unsuccessful origin check, Mosaicoo returns a 403 error.
 It's also possible to add a list of additional origin patterns for the origin check.

 To handle many concurrent WebSocket connections you may need to tune your OS settings or infrastructure.
-Grafana Live is enabled by default and supports 100 concurrent WebSocket connections max to avoid possible problems with the file descriptor OS limit.
+Mosaicoo Live is enabled by default and supports 100 concurrent WebSocket connections max to avoid possible problems with the file descriptor OS limit.
 As soon as your setup meets the requirements to scale the number of persistent connections this limit can be increased.
-You also have an option to disable Grafana Live.
+You also have an option to disable Mosaicoo Live.

 Refer to [Grafana Live configuration]({{< relref "../live/set-up-grafana-live.md" >}}) documentation for more information.